 GPO does not link to unofficial versions of online resources.

-The majority of records are for English-language materials, but GPO also catalogs non-English materials published by Federal agencies.
+Most records are for English-language materials, but GPO also catalogs non-English materials published by Federal agencies.

 GPO often catalogs publications as part of projects, which may result in high volumes of records for similar publications in short periods of time.
 See the LSCM Library Technical Services Information Portal: Cataloging/Metadata Initiatives for more information about current projects.